On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems

 \subsection{Range Maps}

-We now move over to the assessment of the radar performance by showing how the \ac{RA} and \ac{RV} look, more importantly, comparing the look of the maps associated with the stream with $s=1$, which shall be referred to as the communication stream, and the ones associated with the sensing stream.
-We start with Fig. \ref{RA comm}, which shows how the \ac{RA} map associated with the communication stream looks for different values of the power trade-off parameter $\gamma$.
-This figure shows that increasing $\gamma$ does give some benefits: there is indeed a steady quality improvement between \ref{RA comm}a,\ref{RA comm}b, and \ref{RA comm}c.
-We observe that, while these maps offer a good angular resolution, they lack range resolution.
-Indeed \ref{RA comm}b and \ref{RA comm}c show that there is a semblance of range information, highlighted by the white circles, as the "peaks" are vaguely centered around the target's true ranges; however, said peaks are way too large to be of any use.
-This is an important result as it tells us that if massive \ac{MIMO} precoding techniques are employed, dedicated sensing beams are unavoidable.
-This is ascribed to the fact that massive \ac{MIMO} precoding vectors do not have any notion of directionality, a notion that we find in a beamsweeping precoder.
-This makes them suitable for guaranteeing high SE to the \acp{UE}, while they cannot be used for radar purposes.
+\review{ We now move over to the assessment of the radar performance by showing how the \ac{RA} and \ac{RV} look: in particular, the peak's sharpness, their magnitude, and the clutter residuals are qualitative indicators of the system's sensing performance.
+We compare the look of the maps associated with the stream with $s=1$, which shall be referred to as the communication stream, and the ones associated with the sensing stream.} We start with Fig. \ref{RA comm}, which shows how the \ac{RA} map associated with the communication stream looks for different values of the power trade-off parameter $\gamma$.
+This figure shows that increasing $\gamma$ does give some benefits: there is indeed a steady quality improvement between \ref{RA comm}a,\ref{RA comm}b, and \ref{RA comm}c. \review{ We observe that, while these maps offer a good angular resolution, they lack range resolution.
+Indeed, Fig.\ref{RA comm} shows that there is a semblance of range information as the "peaks" are vaguely centered around the target's true ranges; however, said peaks are way too large to be of any use, and the target located at 320m barely produces a peak, and it could certainly not be detected.
+This is an important result as it tells us that if the communication precoders do not provide a sufficiently good illumination, dedicated sensing beams are unavoidable.
+The poor sensing performance generated by MMSE precoding vectors is ascribed to the fact that they do not have any notion of directionality, as they are defined based on \ac{NLoS} channel estimates to suppress noise and multi-user interference, a notion that we find in a beamsweeping precoder.
+This makes them suitable for guaranteeing high SE to the \acp{UE}, while they lack the range resolution to be used for radar purposes.